Freed Khodorkovsky challenges Putin over 'political prisoners'

 Putin had singled him out for bitter personal attacks since his arrest, telling the country "a thief should be in jail" and graphically suggesting Khodorkovsky had blood on his hands, in a reference to the murder conviction of a Yukos security chief.

 Khodorkovsky said he would not seek to regain assets of Yukos, the oil firm he once headed which was broken up and sold off after his arrest.
-Its main production asset ended up in the hands of state oil company Rosneft, now headed by close Putin ally Igor Sechin.
+Its main production asset ended up in the hands of state oil company Rosneft (ROSN.MM), now headed by close Putin ally Igor Sechin.

 Many observers said the pardon was part of a drive by Putin, who could seek another six-year term in 2018, to improve his image before Russia hosts the Olympics in Sochi in February.